(Octavius Winslow, "Christ, the Counselor")

 I'm a 73 year old radio broadcaster who found great peace in his old age in the forgiveness that Jesus Christ offers to sinners.
 I enjoy reading my Bible and doing radio podcasts about things I have read.
 I also program 96.2 Follow Jesus Radio.
 The goal of each podcast is to encourage us all to have faith in Jesus Christ, God's Son, and to follow Him daily.

 I encourage you to place your faith in Jesus Christ.
+Trust Him alone to save you.
 Look unto Him alone for life and salvation.
 He took the punishment for all our sins and only He can make us acceptable before God.
 Then follow Him.
 His words will change your life.

 Here is the latest from Follow Jesus Radio: